-Updating your business website is important to you, and important to your clients too.
+Updating your website on a regular basis is important to you, your business, and important to your clients too.
 A boring website which is hard to navigate can put off clients even before they know what you are about.
 When seeking out new clients, keeping your website up to date is one of the most important things you can do.

 Three things to focus on when updating your website: